RileyK19/MobileGuessr/README.md

 Riley Koo

 riley.koo@vanderbilt.edu
-- Run / simulate iOS app with Xcode
+- Run / simulate iOS app with Xcode.
+Tested and built with iPhone 15 Pro simulator
 - I wanted to write an ios app because I have some experience in ios and I found that that would fit the challenge better then a website.
 The person who needs a game on the train would find it more convenient than a website.
 So I made a quick 10-15 minute geoguessr-like game for him to play.
 - The backend is in the swift file called 'File' and the frontend is in the 'ContentView'.

 ### License